By Elias Magers | Feb. 11, 2019 12:00 PM

 After sending in the correct documentation, you’re mailed your very own broker’s license that you can hang wherever you want.

-Final Thoughts on How to Become a Real Estate Broker
+Final Thoughts on Becoming a Real Estate Broker in California

 The path to becoming a broker takes time.
 If you start your career with the mindset to become a broker, you’re jumping through hurdles and chasing this job title for the next few years.
 Instead of focusing on the title, become focused on the education.
 When you pursue your career with the intent to learn and grow, you become open minded to different pedagogy and thus build a wholesome perspective on the real estate industry.